karayabin/universe-snapshot/universe/Ling/SicTools/README.md

 History Log
 ------------------

+- 1.3.0 -- 2019-04-09

+    - update SicFileCombinerUtil class, now uses the concepts of lazy override and variable references

 - 1.2.1 -- 2019-04-05

     - fix ColdServiceResolver not turning associative arrays into numerical arrays when calling them as constructor/method arguments